f4exb/sdrangel/plugins/samplemimo/testmosync/readme.md

 <h3>7: Spectrum display</h3>

 This is the final output stream spectrum display after interpolation (5).
 This would be sent to the hardware device.
-Controls on the bottom of the panel are identical to the ones of the main spectrum display.
+Details on the spectrum view and controls can be found [here](../../../sdrgui/gui/spectrum.md)